 To be eligible for a Medigap plan in Florida, you must have Medicare Part A and Part B. While you can apply for a plan at any time, there is one specific window you don’t want to miss: your Medigap Open Enrollment Period.
 This is a six-month period that automatically starts on the first day of the month you are both 65 or older and enrolled in Medicare Part B. This is the absolute best time to buy a policy because insurance companies cannot turn you down for any reason.
 They can’t refuse to sell you a plan or charge you a higher premium because of your health history.
 Missing this window can make it much harder to get a plan later on.

-Your Guaranteed Issue Rights
+What Are Your Guaranteed Issue Rights?

 The reason your Open Enrollment Period is so crucial is because of something called “guaranteed issue rights.”
 This is a protection that ensures you can buy any Medigap policy sold in Florida without having to answer health questions or go through medical underwriting.
 Essentially, insurance companies are required to accept your application.
 This is a big deal, especially if you have pre-existing conditions.
 While your initial six-month window is the most common time to have these rights, certain life events—like losing employer health coverage or moving out of a Medicare Advantage plan’s service area—can also trigger a special enrollment period with guaranteed issue rights.
 But relying on those can be tricky, which is why acting during your initial enrollment is always the safest bet.